Overwatch Universe Heroes

 - Chicken Walker: Her mecha has this design, with back-bent legs and very claw-like toes.

 - Close-Range Combatant: Mech Mode; it's got a ranged attack, but it's quite short, and her movement speed is very low.
+It's most effect when Fusion Cannons deal bonus damage, which is almost melee.
 Boosters is also melee, and Defenses Matrix requires her to be snug to the enemies she's blocking.

 - Dual Mode Unit: D.Va is the hero version of this trope, due to her Mech Mode and Pilot Mode.